ArtiomSu/Yubikey-SSH-manager/manual_method_piv.md

-# Manual Method For Managing SSH Keys with YubiKey
+# Manual Method For Managing SSH Keys with YubiKey using PIV

 This guide provides a step-by-step method to manually manage SSH keys using a YubiKey.
 This is pretty much what the script does under the hood.